-Important note: The presenters are expected to do more than just read the assigned essay/article.
-The presenters should add 2-4 additional research sources to their presentation.
+Important note: The presenters are encouraged to do more than just read the assigned essay/article.
+The presenters, if necessary, are encouraged to read 1-2 additional research sources that inform their presentation.
 If, for example, you disagree with a particular author's reading of a biblical text, or interpretation of historical/textual evidence, then please consult other secondary sources which support your alternative arguments